Barry-Fraser-Anderson/natours/README.md

 # natours
-node.js, Express, and mongoDB training
+node.js, Express, and MongoDB training

 From the Udemy course: Node.js, MongoDB and More